gperdomor/nx-tools/packages/nx-docker/README.md

 You can enable metadata extraction to extract metadata (tags, labels) for Docker.
 We have two modes to build labels and tags

-Mode:

-- prepend: take care of the extracted medatada and later append the labels/tags from the angular.json builder config ((or env vars))
-- append: take care of your labels/tags from the angular.json builder config (or env vars) and then append the extracted medatada.

 <details>
   <summary><b>Show config</b></summary>